Dishoungh/software_engineering_project/README.md

 - Make the zombies now move around and hunt for the player: Zombies should now move around in this stage.
 But no health or ammo yet (zombies nor player shouldn't die yet).
 We'll save that for next stage.

 - Add Music: Due to request, we have decided we will add music to the game.
+If we are going to add music, we need to put music in the game by this stage.

 Roles: